DaveBenham/VenomModules/README.md

 If the first envelope stage is a Sustain at Level 0, and the envelope is retriggered, and Retrig From 0 is off, then Sustain preserves the voltage at the time of retrigger instead of jumping to 0.

 ### Drift knob, CV and attenuverter
+Typically this knob is kept at zero (fully counter-clockwise) to preserve normal Sustain behavior.

-Specifies the rate at which the Sustain output will drift toward the target voltage of the next ungated stage.
-The knob ranges from 0 to 1000 %/sec.
+If the value is non-zero then it specifies the rate at which the Sustain output will drift toward the target voltage of the next ungated stage.
+This feature was added to enable the stage to behave more like a sustain pedal on a piano, slowly fading until it reaches zero, or quickly dying if the pedal is released.
+However, the feature can be used more creatively, and can even drift to a higher level.

+The Drift knob ranges from 0 to 1000 %/sec.
 The drift is always linear.
 If the target voltage is reached, then it will hold the target value throughout the rest of the Sustain stage.

 The attenuverted CV is scaled at 10% per volt and summed with the knob value to establish the effective drift value.
 If the effective drift is 0 then the Sustain will hold the sustain level indefinitely.

-### GATE output, trigger button, and LED light
-The stage gate output is high at 10V for as long as the stage is active, otherwise it is 0V.

-The small unlabeled button above and to the left of the port controls whether the onset of the stage produces a 1 msec trigger at the Gate Trigs output.

-The LED light above and to the right of the port glows yellow when the stage is active.
-When working with polyphony the brightness of the LED is proportional to the percentage of channels that are in that stage.
+### Randomization configuration
+The standard module context menu Randomize action only applies to stage controls, excluding stage Action and Mode.

+There is a Randomize configuration menu option that lets you specify which types of stage controls are randomized
+- Stage times (Move, Rise, Fall, and Hold actions)
+- Stage levels (Hold and Sustain actions)
+- Stage shapes (Move, Rise, and Fall actions)
+- Stage drifts (Sustain actions)
+- Stage attenuverters (All knobs for all actions)
+- Stage triggers (All actions)

 ### Automatic termination of envelopes
 All active envelopes will instantly be terminated and the envelope generator will return to an idle state if any of the following occur: